netbymatt/nexrad-level-3-plot/README.md

 177|HCC|Hybrid Hydrometeor Classification

 # Demos
 Test code and data is provided in the `./demo` folder. `test.js` can be used to test any one of the products by commenting/uncommenting the appropriate line in the file.
 All images will be output as PNG to `./output`.
 A `test-all.js` is also provided to plot all of the products provided in the `./data/` folder.
 This test will product images in multiple sizes to show scaling built-in scaling functionality.
+Some non-supported products (N0S) are included in the test data to show how these are detected and throw errors.

 # API